Logistic map: Chaos and the logistic map

 Unpredictability is not randomness, but in some circumstances looks very much like it.
-Hence, and fortunately, even if we know very little about the initial state of the logistic map (or some other chaotic system), we can still say something about the distribution of states arbitrarily far into the future, and use this knowledge to inform decisions based on the state of the system.
+Hence, even if very little about the initial state of the logistic map (or some other chaotic system) is known, it is still possible to say something about the distribution of states arbitrarily far into the future and use this knowledge to inform decisions based on the state of the system.